You’ve got your new plant and are ready to put it in its forever home. Now what?

 - You can also put a layer of mulch (wood chips, leaves, grass clipping are fine) on around the plant, leaving a couple inches clear around the stem.
 This will help prevent weeds and hold water in the soil.

 For the first year, treat your native seedling like a conventional perennial.
 Check it every day during the first few weeks it is planted.
-If the soil is dry, it’s time to water.
-In following years, it should not need any extra water except in times of extended drought.
+Poke your finger in the ground.
+If the soil is dry a couple inches down, it’s time to water.
+In following years, the plant should not need any extra water except in times of extended drought.

 Do not fertilize native plants.
 Fertilizer can promote weeds and excess growth.